CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Improving Speech-to-Text Transcription Efficiency

 Initially, I implemented the Google Cloud Speech-to-Text API using the long-running asynchronous method to handle video transcriptions.
-This approach involved uploading the audio files to a Google Cloud Storage bucket, initiating the transcription process via the GCP Speech to Text api, and then cleaning up by deleting the files in the bucket once transcribed.
-While effective, it was slow and introduced unnecessary complexity, and added costs since it required additional storage and management overhead.
+This approach involved uploading the audio files to a Google Cloud Storage bucket, initiating the transcription process via the GCP Speech to Text API, and then cleaning up by deleting the files in the bucket once transcribed.
+While effective, it was slow, introduced unnecessary complexity, and added costs.

 To streamline the process, I switched to the synchronous Speech-to-Text API, which allowed me to keep the audio files locally on the server during transcription.
 This change eliminated the need for an external storage bucket, simplifying the workflow and reducing costs.
 Once the transcription completes, the local file is immediately deleted, ensuring no unnecessary storage usage.